sparkflows/sparkflows-docs/docs/user-guide/data-preparation/string.rst

 String
 ==========

-Fire Insights provide processors for performing String function on a row or text.
+Fire Insights provide processors for performing String functions on a row or text.

 String Processors in Fire Insights